dekoza/spotifast/README.md

 ## License

-Distributed under the terms of the [GPL 3.0 license][license], _Coding Challenge_ is free and open source software.
+Distributed under the terms of the [GPL 3.0 license][license], _SpotiFast_ is free and open source software.

 ## Issues